White81bug/White81bug/README.md

 Around 2020 I started developing games on Unity, and now I continue to study and develop.

 My main skills are C# programming and using different tools and systems Unity engine offers.
 I am familiar with all the basic tools of the engine.
-Have experience working with animations, UI, localization system, particle system, Scriptable Objects and basic design patterns, Have expirience in building pc and mobile games both 3D and 2D.
+Have experience working with animations, UI, localization system, particle system, Scriptable Objects and basic design patterns,  Git (GitHub) version control system.

-Familiar with code style (OOP, SOLID, DRY, KISS, YAGNI), Git (GitHub) version control system.
+I have expirience in building pc and mobile games both 3D and 2D and familiar with main code styles (OOP, SOLID, DRY, KISS, YAGNI).

 I also try to grow as a programmer and discover and learn new tools, systems snf spproaches created for unity by other developers.
 Now, due to moving to Israel and aquiring citizenship, I am looking for new opportunities as a Unity developer.